NIVANorge/Mobius2/docs/datafiledocs/new_project.md

 The first part of the graph data consists of declaring the node types and what they index over, in this case `r` ("River") indexing over `sc` ("Subcatchment") and `l` ("Lake") indexing over `lk` ("Lake index").
 You should not change this part since it must match objects in the model declaration.

-What you edit is the directed graph itself.
+What you edit is the `directed_graph` block.
 You must make the node indexes match whatever you put in the index sets.

-Whenever you put an arrow `->` between two node instances it creates a connection of the current type (e.g. "Downstream") between these, (and you can assume in this example that discharge will be directed along that connection).
+Whenever you put an arrow `->` between two node instances it creates a directed edge (arrow, path) of the current connection between these (and in the "Downstream" example you can assume that discharge will be directed along that edge).

 ## Parameter groups